abiraj-vikram/terraform-provider-abiraj/docs/index.md

 ---

-## 2. Fetching Account by Data Block
+## 3. Fetching Account with Data Block
 To fetch account data from Securden, use a data block.
 Here’s an example to fetch SSH key credentials:

 ```hcl